The Majority Report with Sam Seder: July 2006: Departure of Janeane Garofalo

 After months of speculation, Garofalo announced during a broadcast on July 14, 2006, that she would be leaving her co-host position on The Majority Report.
 On July 19, Garofalo stated that her decision was precipitated by several "unrecoverable" on-air arguments with Seder; she also said that she regards Seder as a better radio broadcaster than she, and therefore a better choice to continue The Majority Report.

 Although several reasons for her departure were cited (including her outside acting responsibilities, which made her largely absent from The Majority Report for several weeks prior), the relationship between Garofalo and co-host Seder had become increasingly strained, owing largely to Garofalo's promotion of the above-mentioned Scientology-linked treatment program for firefighters and rescue workers in New York City.
 On June 2, Garofalo responded to Seder's opposition, suggesting that he would not have a problem with the program if it were linked to Jews rather than Scientologists.
 Seder, who is Jewish, and his producer walked off the set in angry protest.

 Garofalo's long stint on the final season of the NBC drama The West Wing (as Louise Thornton, media strategist for Jimmy Smits' character, presidential candidate Matt Santos) did not allow her to be in New York to co-host The Majority Report for several weeks; this allowed Seder to make the program his own, and she acknowledged that this had a part to play in her decision to leave.
 She mentioned that Seder was her favorite available choice for co-host when she was approached by Air America for the radio show; her first choice (as she said in obvious jest) was her favorite actor, Steve McQueen, who has been deceased for many years.
 Her last broadcast as co-host of The Majority Report aired on July 21, 2006.

-Garofalo returned to the show occasionally, performing as Senator Katherine Harris, a comedic/satirical impersonation of Katherine Harris, former (Republican) Florida Secretary of State and Representative for FL-13.
+Garofalo returned to the show occasionally, performing as Senator Katherine Harris, a comedic/satirical impersonation of Republican Katherine Harris, former Florida Secretary of State and Representative for FL-13.